 Tag by Growth Potential

-If you’ve seen in your reporting that mid-market cafés are experiencing the most growth, you’ll now be able to keep a closer eye on that market segment.
+If you’ve seen in your reporting that mid-market cafés are experiencing the most growth, you can now keep a closer eye on that market segment.

 By creating tags for growth potential, company size, product or service, internal team members, and industry, you will be better able to track, compare, organize, and manage all your onboarding projects.